Things to See

-Above the west end of the Tunnel #1, there is a hengaku stone tablet inscribed by Aritomo Yamagata, Japan’s first foreign minister.
+Above the west end of the First tunnel, there is a hengaku stone tablet inscribed by Aritomo Yamagata, Japan’s first foreign minister.
 The design of this arch is very similar to the design of the Troy and Greenfield Railroad’s Hoosac Tunnel in the United States (1874), so it is thought that Sakuro Tanabe has used it as a reference model.

 KAKUTOSHITE SOREIRURU KOTO ARI

 Meaning: The earth, with a water filled canal, has depth and is spacious

 Learning from the disastrous Great Hanshin-Awaji Earthquake, an emergency closure gate was installed in 1999 in order to automatically shut off water flow in case of an embankment failure induced by a major earthquake.
 The bridge that lies past the emergency closure gate was the first bridge to be completed during the construction of the canal.
 The original construction of the base built of red brick and stone can still be seen today.

 A funadamari is an anchoring area for boats to load and unload cargo and to allow passengers to embark and disembark.
 This was the first of its kind on the Otsu side and the area is well known for cherry blossoms in the spring.
 The entrance to the Moroha Tunnel (520 meters) built in 1970 during the construction of the JR Kosei Line is also located here.

 Anshu Bridge spans the approach to Bishamon-do Temple.
 The bridge is a famous spot for cherry blossoms in the spring, together with canola blossoms carefully tended by local residents.
 Further downstream, the Anshojigawa River which was orignally here before the canal’s construction can be seen flowing under the canal, creating a characteristic dual level intersection of water flow.